 A SHOW WHILE ON TOUR:

-$200 deposit + $600 minimum guarantee at show (usually covered by guest donations collected by host)
+$200 deposit + $800 minimum guarantee at show (usually covered by guest contributions collected by host)

-A SHOW FOR A SPECIAL EVENT: If you have a special event on a specific day that you’d like me to perform (Wedding, Birthday, Holiday / Work Parties, etc.) please get in touch.
+A SHOW FOR A SPECIAL EVENT / CORPORATE GIG : If you have a special event on a specific day that you’d like me to perform (Wedding, Birthday, Holiday / Work Parties / Wineries / Corporate Events etc.) please get in touch.
 My performance fees vary in these situations depending on distance to travel / accommodations / visa / equipment requirements etc.

-DEPOSIT INFO: The deposit acts as a booking fee to lock in your date for the show, and also helps with pre-concert expenses like gas/mileage and visas, for ME to get to YOU!
+DEPOSIT INFO: This deposit acts as a booking fee to lock in your date for the show, and also helps with pre-concert expenses like gas/mileage and visas, for ME to get to YOU!
 Once we agree on a date for the show, I will be asking you to pay the deposit upfront and sign a contract.
-If you have to cancel the show, this deposit is fully refundable up until 4 weeks before my tour begins.
-Once the 4-week window has passed, the deposit will be forfeited, and I will *hopefully* find a replacement host!

-If you are opting for guest donations, it is going to be your responsibility as a host to communicate to your guests the importance of bringing a cash donation for the show.
-It will also be your responsibility to collect donations at the show.
-Touring and travel to perform is costly, so it is extremely appreciated when the host communicates openly to guests, and stresses the importance of bringing a donation in exchange for an intimate and powerful performance.
+If you are opting for guest contributions, it is going to be your responsibility as a host to communicate to your guests the importance of bringing a cash donation for the show.
+It will also be your responsibility to collect at the show.
+Travelling to perform is costly, so it is truly appreciated when the host communicates openly to guests, and stresses the importance of bringing a donation in exchange for an intimate and unique evening.

 I know it sounds scary, but it doesn’t have to be!